Version 1.2.10 - Edit this page under Github

 selecting it, but also for the next element to be drawn after selecting a drawing tool.

-You can select multiple elements for editing at a time.
+You can select multiple elements for editing or positioning at a time.
 In order to select multiple

 elements, hold down the Shift key while clicking the elements.